weltliteratur/blog/_drafts/2016-09-06-Introducing-TIWOLI.markdown

  </ul>
 </div>

-Uh-oh, this turned out to be a BuzzFeed-like uber post, far too long with far too many pics.
+(Admittedly, this turned out to be a BuzzFeed-like über-post, far too long with far too many pics.)

-Anyway, what did our research tell us?
-Literature as a genre has an inclination to waive exact dates and prefers temporal settings like "at the beginning of November", "on a warm summer night", etc. But exact dates do occur, of course.
+So much for our app, TIWOLI.
+Also if it wasn't part of our original research, it helped to sharpen our notion of dates and month names in fictional texts..
+Literature as a genre has an inclination to waive exact dates and prefers temporal settings like "at the beginning of November", ["It was a dark and stormy night"](https://en.wikipedia.org/wiki/It_was_a_dark_and_stormy_night), etc. But sometimes exact dates do occur, of course.
 And if they do, they have a tendency to mean something.
 (Mind you, epistolary and historic novels are usually full of exact dates.
 We tried to exclude them from the app and just used some as fill-ins, Goethe's "Werther", all Jules Verne novels and Benito Pérez Galdós proved especially useful. 😊)

+We also have two cliffhangers for you:

+1. The Cologne Center for eHumanities ([CCeH](http://www.cceh.uni-koeln.de/)) is currently building a web interface with our data.
+Prototypes look very promising.

-By the way, there's an easter-egg somewhere in the app.
+2. There's an easter egg somewhere in the app.
 Whoever finds it first, is our hero/ine!